openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 The second ("Model 2") explored how we might represent wildcards (and by extension, bridge methods) in a specializable generic model, and started to look at the challenges of migrating existing libraries.
-The third ("Model 3") consolidated what we'd learned, building a sensible classfile format that could be used to represent specialized generics.
+The third ("Model 3") consolidated what we'd learned, building a sensible `class` file format that could be used to represent specialized generics.
 (For a brief tour of some of the challenges and lessons learned from each of these experiments, see [this talk][adventures] ([slides here][adventures-slides]).